 WHO IS T.R.
 KNIGHT?

 He is a freelance editor, proofreader, and writer in the game industry.
-He is also a Husband and Caregiver to his wife Angie, Father of Twins Emily and Rachel, Foodie and Hobby Chef, and IT Director at Taylor University.
+He is also a Husband and Caregiver to his wife Angie, Father of Twins Emily and Rachel, Foodie and Hobby Chef, and Director of Academic Technology/Associate CIO at Taylor University.
 You can learn more about T.R. at his blog http://www.freelanceknight.com.